mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

         [FinalPage2]: ../../assets/tutorials/dashboard/dashboard3.png

 Congratulations on completing this tutorial!
-You have acquired skills in configuring layouts, adding components, and implementing functionality in Vizro dashboards.
-By building your own dashboard with multiple pages, you have gained hands-on experience in creating dynamic and interactive data visualizations.
+You have acquired the knowledge to configure layouts, add components, and implement interactivity in Vizro dashboards, working across two navigable pages.

 ## Find out more

-After completing the tutorial you now have a solid understanding of the main elements required to build dashboard pages and how to bring them together.
+After completing the tutorial you now have a solid understanding of the main elements of Vizro and how to bring them together to create dynamic and interactive data visualizations.

-For future dashboard creations, you can explore more about the available dashboard `components` by going through our overview page for
-[components](../user-guides/components.md).
-To gain more in-depth knowledge about the usage and configuration details of `controls`, check out the user guides dedicated to [Filters](../user-guides/filters.md), [Parameters](../user-guides/parameters.md) and [Selectors](../user-guides/selectors.md).
+You can find out more about the Vizro by reading the [components overview page](../user-guides/components.md).
+To gain more in-depth knowledge about the usage and configuration details of individual controls, check out the user guides dedicated to [Filters](../user-guides/filters.md), [Parameters](../user-guides/parameters.md) and [Selectors](../user-guides/selectors.md).
 If you'd like to understand more about different ways to configure the navigation of your dashboard, head to [Navigation](../user-guides/navigation.md).

 Vizro doesn't end here, and we only covered the key features, but there is still much more to explore!
 You can learn:

-- How to create you own components under [custom components](../user-guides/custom-components.md)
+- How to create you own components under [custom components](../user-guides/custom-components.md).
-- How to add custom styling using [custom css](../user-guides/assets.md)
+- How to add custom styling using [custom css](../user-guides/assets.md).
-- How to use [Actions](../user-guides/actions.md) for e.g. chart interaction or custom controls
+- How to use [Actions](../user-guides/actions.md) for example, for chart interaction or custom controls.
-- How to create dashboards from `yaml`, `dict` or `json` following the [user guide](../user-guides/dashboard.md)
+- How to create dashboards from `yaml`, `dict` or `json` following the [user guide](../user-guides/dashboard.md).